1. Definitions and Interpretation

 “Course” means an undergraduate programme of study offered to Applicants for recruitment through the admissions services provided by UCAS.

-“Course Data” means information about all Courses including course title, mode of study, qualifications, entry requirements, campus and such other information relating to the Course.
+“Course Data” means information about all Courses including course title, mode of study, qualifications, entry requirements, campus and such other information relating to the Course as detailed in the Collection Tool Data Standards.

 “Decision Outcomes” means the confirmation or rejection of offers made by the Customer to the Applicants and/or the outcomes of applications made by Applicants to the Customer in question.